owncloud-archive/acceptance-testing/README.md

 1. Users "user1" and "user2" are member of "group1"

-To execute the tests headless with webkit:
+To execute the tests with webkit (default is executed with firefox):

     $ cucumber HOST=$host BROWSER='webkit' features

-Default is executed with firfox
+To execute the tests headless (default is non-headless):

+    $ cucumber HOST=$host HEADLESS=true features

 ##Running tests with vagrant